 Through the above team I have got to meet a local group of wonderful people with and without PD.
 So many people are out there helping us and supporting us even down to helping fill forms out for assessments etc. Friends and family have been and are still amazing, always helping and taking into consideration how tired I become, I couldn’t do without them.
 Since being diagnosed and getting over the shock I actually feel that I am now living my life to the fullest.

-To your opinion, what would be the benefits of an early detection of the disease?
+What would be the benefits of an early detection of the disease?

 Early detection of this disease can help enormously in the physical and mental approach to acceptance and coping mechanisms, with hindsight I had a year of depression and dreadful anxiety and no known reason, shoulder and neck stiffness and postural issues and some clumsy events of falling up and down stairs due to a dragging foot, 10 years on I now know why. would I have wanted to know when I was in my 30’s, to be honest I’m not sure I can answer that, but having the technology for this and eventually other illnesses may well become lifesaving.

 What are the most important aspects of the disease medical teams should focus on to help you cope with it?
-Do you think digital devices can help in that regard?

 I was so glad to be asked to help with this and any research available if it makes life easier for those after me, after all someone has helped us get this far with the medications now in use of which I can benefit.